Here is an interesting project that is looking for funding. The Kickstarter program officially ends today but you can still donate after the close.

 Take a look at this picture of a design as we originally installed it several years ago.
 There are two “errors” you can see that we recently corrected.
 Read more

-Why Get a Survey
+Why Get Yourself a Land Survey?

 It is so common when we do a property line fence that Read more